omprakash524/Namaste-react/README.md

 - These are not mandatory for your package to work, and you can specify fallback logic if they are not installed.

 ## Bundled Dependencies:
-- Include dependencies within your package, ensuring that they are installed when your package is installed [1][3].
+- Include dependencies within your package, ensuring that they are installed when your package is installed.

 In summary, there are five main types of dependencies you can install in a Node.js project.